Learn About Inductors

-In the use of the induction heating process, success depends to a great degree on proper design of the inductions.
-Inductors for high frequency induction heating, usually referred to as heating coils, can be made in a large variety of types and styles- depending on the shape of the metal surface to be heated.
-Their designs must follow certain principles of maximum efficiency of the high frequency generator to be obtained.
+In the use of the induction heating process, success depends to a great degree on the proper design of the inductions.
+Inductors for high-frequency induction heating usually referred to as heating coils, can be made in a large variety of types and styles- depending on the shape of the metal surface to be heated.
+Their designs must follow certain principles of maximum efficiency of the high-frequency generator to be obtained.

 Inductor Currents and Eddy Currents

-It is possible to heat almost any continuous shape on the surface of a flat work piece.
-The currents induced in the work piece follow the shape of the coil.
-The air gap between the coil and the work piece plays an important part in this type of heating.
-The amount of flux which links with the work piece diminishes rapidly as the space between the coil and the work is increased.
-The sharpness with which the heated pattern in the work piece mirrors the shape of the coil is increased with frequency and with closeness of the coil to the surface of the piece.
+It is possible to heat almost any continuous shape on the surface of a flat workpiece.
+The currents induced in the workpiece follow the shape of the coil.
+The air gap between the coil and the workpiece plays an important part in this type of heating.
+The amount of flux that links with the workpiece diminishes rapidly as the space between the coil and the work is increased.
+The sharpness with which the heated pattern in the workpiece mirrors the shape of the coil is increased with frequency and with the closeness of the coil to the surface of the piece.

-Since magnetic fields occur in the area surround the coil, and are stronger next to it than at any distance away from it, there is an advantage in placing the work piece close to the coil so that the maximum amount of heat energy maybe transferred to it.
-The strength of the field varies inversely with the square of the distance between the work and the coil, which means this consideration will have a direct relation to the amount of heat generated in a work piece in a given length of time.
+Since magnetic fields occur in the area surrounding the coil and are stronger next to it than at any distance away from it, there is an advantage in placing the workpiece close to the coil so that the maximum amount of heat energy may be transferred to it.
+The strength of the field varies inversely with the square of the distance between the work and the coil, which means this consideration will have a direct relation to the amount of heat generated in a workpiece in a given length of time.

-The term “coupling” is applied to the relative gap between coil and the work piece.
+The term “coupling” is applied to the relative gap between the coil and the workpiece.
 A small gap gives “tight coupling” and a large gap gives “loose coupling.”
-A tight coupling is more efficient than a loose coupling, because the reduction in the gap between the inductor and the work results in an increased concentration of the magnetic flux.
+Tight coupling is more efficient than a loose coupling because the reduction in the gap between the inductor and the work results in an increased concentration of the magnetic flux.
 The flux density at the surface of the work determines the rate of heating.